Just Stop Oil supporters have today covered the Silver Fin building, Headquarters of Barclays Bank in Aberdeen in orange paint.

 XR press release here: https://us20.campaign-archive.com/?e=[UNIQID]&u=7ad561f97201fca26e8527337&id=624c818d26

 There are now 35 Just Stop Oil supporters in prison on remand or serving sentances for taking action to demand that the government halts new oil and gas licences.
-They are Adelheid Russenberger, Alfie Beswick, Lucia De Abreu Whittaker, Samuel Price, Alexander Wilcox, Callum Goode, Catherine Rennie-Nash, Christopher Ford, Christopher White, Daniel Shaw, David Mann, Diana Hekt, Ian Bates, Isobel Rock, Karin Matthews, Roger Hallam, Tim Hewes, Jan Goodey, Jesse Prince, Joseph Lineheart, Louise Harris, Mair Bain, Michael Dunk, Molly Berry, Nick Onley, Niculina Tirpoca, Paul Bell, Paul Bleach, Phoebe Plummer, Rachel Payne, Joshua Smith, Louis McKechnie, Michelle Charlesworth, Morgan Trowland and Marcus Decker.
+They include Adelheid Russenberger, Alfie Beswick, Lucia De Abreu Whittaker, Alexander Wilcox, Callum Goode, Catherine Rennie-Nash, Christopher Ford, Christopher White, Daniel Shaw, David Mann, Diana Hekt, Ian Bates, Isobel Rock, Karin Matthews, Roger Hallam, Tim Hewes, Jan Goodey, Jesse Prince, Joseph Lineheart, Louise Harris, Mair Bain, Michael Dunk, Molly Berry, Nick Onley, Niculina Tirpoca, Paul Bell, Paul Bleach, Phoebe Plummer, Rachel Payne, Joshua Smith, Louis McKechnie, Michelle Charlesworth, Morgan Trowland and Marcus Decker.

 There are also 3 Belgian supporters of Just Stop Oil currently in a Dutch prison for gluing to a painting and Elliott Cuciurean is also in prison for taking action against HS2.